 How can I improve my chances of mortgage approval?

-Before you apply for a mortgage, there are a number of things you can do to increase the chances of your mortgage being approved.
+In our experience, before you apply for a mortgage there are a number of things you can do to increase the chances of your mortgage being approved.

 Speak to a mortgage broker